 Disabled Persons’ Association of Bhutan (DPAB) was founded by group of persons with disabilities and is registered under Civil Society Organization Authority (CSOA) since 2010 under the Royal Patron of His Royal Highness Prince Namgyel Wangchuck.
-The vision of the Association is to have “An inclusive Bhutanese society that recognizes and respects the rights and needs of all persons living with disabilities in Bhutan, and promotes their long-term physical, psychological and social well-being”.
-The mission of the organization is to “facilitate the provision of inclusive education and improve the living conditions of persons with disabilities in Bhutan so that they can meaningfully participate in social, economic and political front”.
+The vision of the Association is to have an inclusive society that recognizes, respects and promotes the rights and needs of all persons with disabilities in Bhutan.
+The mission of the organization is to promote physical, psychological and socio-economic well-being of persons with disabilities through inclusion and empowerment.

 The Objectives of DPAB are to: